 Treating anxiety and anxiety with the correct approach on a widespread basis would have an effect on bullying, your child’s quality of life, and on your life.
 Commit to your own healing and reach out to heal your family.
 Watch the impact.

-Bullying is healthier than being bullied.
-Bathing your body in reward chemicals emanating from giving back, a sense of purpose and play is even better.
+Although bullying is physically healthier than being bullied, it destroys the essence of life, which is healthy, thriving relationships.
+Bathing your body in reward chemicals emanating from giving back, a sense of purpose and play is a much better way to live.

 - Copeland W, et al.” Childhood bullying involvement predicts low-grade systemic inflammation into adulthood.”
 PNAS (2014); 111: 7570-7575.